-- 39.-(1.)
-Officers in receipt of salary and pensionable allowances below an amount of Nine hundred pounds per annum shall be paid if married an allowance at the rate of Twenty pounds per annum and if unmarried an allowance at the rate of Eight pounds per annum. - (2.)
-Payment of the allowance shall be deferred until the officer is proceeding from the Territory on leave of absence when the accumulated amount, calculated to the date of expiration of the approved leave of absence, shall be paid to the officer:
+- 38. (1) Officers in receipt of salary and pensionable allowances below an amount of Nine hundred pounds per annum shall be paid if married an allowance at the rate of Twenty pounds per annum and if unmarried an allowance at the rate of Eight pounds per annum. - (2) Payment of the allowance shall be deferred until the officer is proceeding from the Territory on leave of absence when the accumulated amount, calculated to the date of expiration of the approved leave of absence, shall be paid to the officer.

-Provided that such payment shall not be deferred when the payment is in respect of a period immediately preceding retirement or to an officer on active service with His Majesty's Forces.
+Provided that such payment shall not be deferred when the payment is in respect of a period immediately preceding retirement.

-(3.)
-Where the officer is dismissed the Service any deferred allowance payable under this regulation shall be forfeited:
+(3) Where the officer is dismissed the Service any deferred allowance payable under this regulation shall be forfeited:

-Provided that the Administrator may authorize the payment of such portion as he thinks fit for the cost of conveyance of the dismissed officer from the Territory.
+Provided that the Lieutenant-Governor may authorize the payment of such portion as he thinks fit for the cost of conveyance of the dismissed officer from the Territory.

-- (4.)
-No allowance shall be paid to married officers under this regulation except upon evidence to the satisfaction of the Administrator that the officer is married and is supporting his wife and family. - (5.)
-No payment of the accumulated amount will be made to an officer unless and until such officer gives an undertaking in writing to the Government Secretary that he will spend the whole of his leave beyond the Territory:
+- (4) No allowance shall be paid to married officers under this regulation except upon evidence to the satisfaction of the Lieutenant-Governor that the officer is married and is supporting his wife and family. - (5) No payment of the accumulated amount will be made to an officer unless and until such officer gives an undertaking in writing to the Government Secretary that he will spend the whole of his leave beyond the Territory.

-Provided that this sub-regulation shall have no application to a payment of deferred leave allowance in respect of a period immediately preceding retirement:
+Provided that this sub-regulation shall have no application to a payment of deferred leave allowance in respect of a period immediately preceding retirement.